-We have implemented in the XSB logic programming system the various sets of rules representing a Business Process Knowledge Base, and on top of the latter, the verification, querying, and trace compliance services.
-The resolution mechanism based on tabling (Chen and Warren, 1996) provided by XSB guarantees a sound and complete evaluation of a large class of queries (see Section 5.1).
-We have also integrated the aforementioned services in the tool described in (Smith et al., 2012), which implements an interface between the BPMN and OWL representations of business processes and reference ontology specifications on one hand, and our rule-based representation on the other hand, so that, as already mentioned, we can use the reasoning facilities offered by our framework as add ons to standard tools.
-First experiments are encouraging and show that very sophisticated reasoning tasks can be performed on business process of smallto-medium size in an acceptable amount of time and memory resources.
+We have implemented in the XSB logic programming system1 the various sets of rules representing a Business Process Knowledge Base, and on top of the latter, the verification, querying, and trace compliance services.
+The resolution mechanism based on tabling [3] provided by XSB guarantees a sound and complete evaluation of a large class of queries.
+We have also integrated the aforementioned services in the tool described in [21], which implements an interface between the BPMN and OWL representations of business processes and reference ontology specifications on one hand, and our rule-based representation on the other hand, so that, as already mentioned, we can use the reasoning facilities offered by our framework as add ons to standard tools.
+First experiments are encouraging and show that very sophisticated reasoning tasks can be performed on business process of small-to-medium size in an acceptable amount of time and memory resources.
 Currently, we are investigating various program optimization techniques for improving the performance of our tool and enabling our approach to scale to large BP repositories.